LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## XI.
 Ethical Implications and Recommendations

-  ◦ Patient has not permitted to be on camera or recorded: Signed consent forms need to be given before the consultation.
+  ◦ Patient has not agreed to be on camera or recorded: Signed consent forms need to be given before the consultation.

   ◦ Can doctors rely on the model too much?
 Doctors may blame the model in an event of an inaccurate diagnosis.
 The model simply aids the doctor but cannot be fully relied on.